valeIT/valeIT.github.io/_posts/2019-05-26-unity-tilemaps-and-procedural-generation.md

 First, create a new class to hold the different layers for each section of our tiles.
 In my case, this meant 2 tiles: one for the ground and one to be used both for the collider layer and the ground detail.

+But this aggregate tile could grow or shrink based on the needs of the specific application.
+If you need an additional layer you can add it, same thing if you need to remove it.
+I can't stress enough that the important part of the system is that it has been designed based on having 1 tile per section and it won't work for any other use case, but for this use case, it's great.

 `Ztile.cs`:

 ```
 using UnityEngine;
 using UnityEngine.Tilemaps;